 In June 2013 I installed Processing 2 on my computer as a consequence of being enrolled in the Coursera class Creative Programming for Digital Media & Mobile Apps.
-This digital media class uses Processing 2's ability to create Android apps.
-Processing 2 also incorporates the ability to create sketches using Javascript.
-Whereas previous versions of Processing created Java applets for use on web sites, Processing 2 has replaced applets with a Javascript version of Processing.
+This digital media class used Processing 2's ability to create Android apps.
+Processing 2 also incorporated the ability to create sketches using Javascript.
+Whereas previous versions of Processing created Java applets for use on web sites, Processing 2 replaced applets with a Javascript version of Processing.
 This was done for two reasons.
 First in order to insure maximum usability and compatibility across traditional desktop and laptop platforms.
 Second to provide a means by which Processing sketches could be run on Apple's mobile devices (iPhones and iPads).

 Getting the entire development environment working took some doing.
 For information about the challenges I encountered in getting the Processing 2 Android development environment up and running on my Windows laptop, see my blog post A Simple Android Processing Painting Sketch.